CJSpear/Unity-Rock-Climbing-Project/README.md

 These models have low poly count and reduced textures so that in the future it can be uploaded to a webapp, as the ZIP file is about 500 MB.
 This may be changed to support the higher Res versions for the .exe program rather than the webapp

+Applications used:
+  Unity: Creating the 3D environment, Scripting & building the application Colmap & RealityCapture: For model reconstructions
+  Blender: For baking textures/models
+  Image Composite editor: Sitching Images
+  Meshlab: Editing the models produced

-How to use: Just download, extract Castle_Hill_App.zip file and run the .exe file
+How to Run: Just download, extract Castle_Hill_App.zip file and run the .exe file